seeam1026/SQL-data-exploration/README.md

 	update customer_orders
 	set exclusions = case when exclusions = '' or exclusions LIKE '%null%' or exclusions LIKE '%nan%' then NUll ELSE exclusions end;
 	update customer_orders
- 	set extras = case when extras = '' or extras LIKE '%null%' or extras LIKE '%nan%" then NULL ELSE extras end;
+ 	set extras = case when extras = '' or extras LIKE '%null%' or extras LIKE '%nan%' then NULL ELSE extras end;
 ```
 ## Clean runner_orders data:
 **```runner_orders```**